imh-talks/imh-talks.github.io/_pages/about.md

 <br>
 <br>
 <br>
-[Contact us](mailto:dr.thomas.wolfers@gmail.com) if you are intrested in sponsoring our event.
+Don't hesitate to [Contact us](mailto:dr.thomas.wolfers@gmail.com) if you are intrested in sponsoring our event.